ethanruhe/high-performance-r/Tutorial.md

 #> [1] 3
 ```

 As noted earlier, execution environments are forgotten after execution.
 Functions, however, capture their enclosing environments.
 This is what allows closures to work.
-Functionally, it turns out that most R functions are actually closures and thus remember the environment in which they were created.
-The only exception are primitive functions that are written in C.
+In practice, it turns out that most R functions are actually closures and thus remember the environment in which they were created.
+The only exceptions are primitive functions that are written in C.

 ### Lists of Functions
 This is pretty straightforward: you can put function definitions in the elements of a list.
 The structure is easy to understand, but the power of this may be a bit counterintuitive.
 Let's look at an example benchmarking the run time of an R implementation of summing a vector of numbers vs using the ```sum()``` function.
 (Because ```sum()``` is a primitive, it is written in C and we'd expect it to be much, much faster than an R implementation.)